MihaiNecreala/SlyFox/README.md

 Extract the zip folder

 2.
-Double click 'SlyFox' (windwos batch file, not sh source file)
+Double click 'SlyFox' (windows batch file, not sh source file)

 3.
 Follow the on screen steps to start the attack